Hashiriya-JP/Hashiriya-JP/README.md

 - 👋 Hi, I'm Raphael Thierry
-- 👀 I'm interested in new friendships
+- 👀 I am interested in people starting in Pawn.
 - 🌱 I'm currently on a server creator team focused on games
 - 📫 How to reach me, Discord : Raphael_.#6889